secretstartups/handbook/support/workflows/cmoc_workflows.html.md

 1. Fill in all of the details.
 1. Click `Submit`
-1. Copy the contents of the form that are direct messaged to you from Slackbot and paste them in a message to the `#e-group` channel.
+1. Copy the contents of the form that are direct messaged to you by Slackbot and paste them in a message to the `#e-group` channel.
 1. Start a thread off of your initial message and provide updates to the incident after you make them to the status page.

+> **Note**: You are not required to post updates to the Incident Notifier post made to Slack channels other than `#e-group`.

-This process notifies internal stakeholders of the incident and should be done when all of the following are true:
+This process should be followed when all of the following are true:

 - CMOC escalation to an incident has occurred
 - Public notification is occurring or the IMOC has determined the incident requires e-group notification.